The Dance Theatre of Harlem school moves to its permanent location

 Jul 2: Fiddler on the Roof closes at Imperial Theater NYC after 3,242 performances.

-Oct 23: Tony award-winning musical, Pippin premiers on their opening night.
+Oct 23: Tony award-winning musical Pippin premieres.

 Mar 22: Congress approves Equal Rights Amendment (never ratified).